ryanslikesocool/EaseKit/README.md

 ```

 ## Entities
-The Entities flavor is meant for use with Unity's Data Oriented Tech Stack (DOTS).
-The Entities flavor does not require a manual update.
-Instead, you can add the `Interpolator` component to an entity.
+Entities is meant for use with Unity's Data Oriented Tech Stack (DOTS).
+ Entities does not require a manual update.
+ Instead, you can add the required components to an entity and it will update automatically over time.
  An `InterpolatorAuthoring` MonoBehaviour is included for quick testing.
-The Entities flavor is meant for use with other systems, as the included `InterpolationSystems.cs` is only used for updating interpolator components.
+ Entities is meant for use with other systems, as the included `InterpolationSystems.cs` is only used for updating interpolator components.

 ### Usage
-`using Easings.Entities;`
+`using Easings.Entities;`\
 Take a peek inside `InterpolatorAuthoring.cs` to see the required setup for entity interpolation.
 The core components required for interpolation are as follows
 - `InterpolatorStartTime`
 - `InterpolatorDuration`